LonoCloud/conlink/README.md

 container uses systemd, then it will likely use `SYS_NICE` and `NET_BROADCAST` and conlink will likewise need those capabilities.

-### Bridging: Open vSwtich/OVS or Linux bridge
+### Bridging: Open vSwtich/OVS, Linux bridge, and patch

-Conlink creates bridges/switches and connects veth container links to a bridge (specified by `bridge:` in the link specification).
+Conlink connects container veth links together via a bridge or via a direct patch.
+All veth type links must have a `bridge` property that defines which links will be connected together (i.e. the same broadcast domain).
 The default bridge mode is defined by the `--default-bridge-mode` parameter and defaults to "auto".
 If a bridge is set to mode "auto" then conlink will check if the kernel has the `openvswitch` kernel module loaded and if so it will create an Open vSwitch/OVS bridge/switch for that bridge, otherwise it will create a regular Linux bridge (e.g. brctl).
 If any bridges are explicitly defined with an "ovs" mode and the kernel does not have support then conlink will stop/error on startup.

+The "patch" mode will connect two links together using tc qdisc ingress filters.
+This type connection is equivalent to a patch panel ("bump-in-the-wire") connection and all traffic will be passed between the two links unchanged unlike Linux and OVS bridges which typically block certain bridge control broadcast traffic).
+The primary downside of "patch" connections is that they limited to two links whereas "ovs" and "linux" bridge modes can support many links connected into the same bridge (broadcast domain).

 ## Network Configuration Syntax